Lord Advocate’s guidelines: Liberation by the police

 • Any significant risk posed to the safety of a victim, child or other member of the public, including information regarding previous incidents directed towards the same victim.

 • The nature and circumstances of the offence, including the severity of the offending behaviour and whether the incident is part of a course of conduct.
-A person should not be released on an undertaking where the offending is likely to justify solemn proceedings and the provisions of section 23D of the Criminal Procedure (Scotland) Act 1995 apply.
+A person should not be released on an undertaking where the offending is likely to justify solemn proceedings and the person poses a risk to others.

 • Information that the accused has threatened a relevant witness, with a view to dissuading them from cooperating with the criminal justice process, will interfere with, or dispose of, evidence or otherwise prejudice ongoing enquiries.